Skip to content

 D10 — At-least-once + idempotent semantics

-Inherited from ADR-017.
 Idempotency key = event_id by default.
-Consumers persist handled event IDs in a single core.event_handled table with UNIQUE(handler_name, idempotency_key) (refined from per-context event_handled by TA-19 D2). handler_name must be scope-qualified (e.g., worlds.scan_completed_indexer) to guarantee global uniqueness; protocol docstring enforces.
+Consumers persist handled event IDs in a single core.event_handled table with UNIQUE(handler_name, idempotency_key). handler_name must be scope-qualified (e.g., platform.decision_recorded_aggregator) to guarantee global uniqueness; protocol docstring enforces.
 Duplicate redelivery is caught by the ON CONFLICT path.
 The event_handled retention policy (D13) must strictly exceed the outbox active+grace floor to guarantee dedup correctness across the full outbox window.

 D11 — Schema versioning